BladeRunnerJS/brjs-site/_posts/2014-01-29-large-scale-complex-javascript-apps.md

 * ~650 test files
 * ~95,000 lines of test code

-In addition to this, every customer that gets Caplin Trader has the opportunity to be provided with a reference implementation.
-This is a working Caplin Trader application that they can use to get started.
-It consists of:
+In addition to this, Caplin offers a set of reference implementations, each designed to serve as the starting point for a trading GUI.
+The Foreign Exchange version consists of:

 * ~450 JavaScript files
 * ~50,000 lines of code